dejlek/gid/README.md

 ## API Reference

-Currently there isn't any giD specific API reference documentation for these D library bindings.
-There are DDoc comments in the binding files, but attempts to generate suitable docs has not yet been satisfactory (TODO).
+Documentation is now being generated with [adrdox](https://github.com/adamdruppe/adrdox) and can be found at https://www.kymorphia.com/gid/.

+**NOTE:** Currently only the newest versions of the following libraries are generated: gtk4, gdk4, vte3, and gtksource5.
+This is due to existing limitations with adrdox.

-Currently the best reference documentation is the C API reference docs, with some added understanding of the D binding differences, and the D binding source code itself.
+The C API reference docs can also be used with some added understanding of the D binding differences.
+And finally the D binding source code itself can be used as a referenced.

 ### C API Library Reference

+Here are some links to the C API documentation, which may be useful.
+Though the adrdox generated documentation is now available and is a better documentation source.

  * [Arrow](https://arrow.apache.org/docs/c_glib/arrow-glib/index.html)
  * [ArrowDataset](https://arrow.apache.org/docs/c_glib/arrow-dataset-glib/index.html)